 Remediation Peer Educators should expect a time commitment of 2 to 4 hours per month (1-2 Restorative Justice Conferences).

 You can find more information about the role and required training here.
-If you are interested in becoming a Remediation Peer Educator, please contact the Office of Academic Honesty (honesty@uga.edu).
+If you are interested in becoming a Remediation Peer Educator, please contact the Office of Academic Honesty ([email protected]).
 We are looking forward to working with you!
-(Students that successfuly complete the Remediation Program are eligible to serve as a Remediation Peer Educators.)
+(Students that successfully complete the Remediation Program are eligible to serve as a Remediation Peer Educators.)

 Remediation Faculty Representatives are UGA faculty members, lecturers, or academic professionals who represent UGA’s body of instructors as a party that was harmed by academic misconduct during Restorative Justice Conferences.